marialobillo/ether-wallet/README.md

 # Ether Wallet

-A wallet is able to store Ether and send Ether to another address.
+A wallet is able to store Ether and send Ether to another address.# ether-wallet